Atromitos F.C.: First league steps

 In 1924, Atromitos was accepted into the Greek football league.
 At the time, Atromitos played at Aris Park, which was the home ground of Panellinios and Panathinaikos.
 During their first season in the league's first division, they ended in third place behind Panathinaikos and AEK.
 In 1928, they defeated Goudi 4–3 in the final game at Rouf Stadium to become champions of Athens.
 That same year, they took part in the first Panhellenic Championship as Athens champions, which was organised by the HFF.
 On 24 May 1928, they were beaten 3–1 by Aris Thessaloniki (who later became champions) in an away game, and were defeated again on 3 June by Ethnikos Piraeus (5–0).
 On 10 June, they managed a draw at home against Ethnikos (1–1), before losing again to Aris 3–1 seven days later.
 Overall in the national championship, Atromitos finished third.

-During the following two years, Atromitos stayed in the upper part of the first division of Athens, and in 1929, they finished third behind Panathinaikos and AEK.
+During the following two years, Atromitos stayed in the upper part of the first division of Athens, and in 1929, they finished third behind Panathinaikos and AEK Athens.
 They repeated the feat in 1930 but they were relegated from the first division of Athens in 1931, as they came last with only one point.